codingbbq/codingbbq.github.io/_posts/2019-03-18-Beautiful-days-at-movies.markdown

 ---
 layout: post
-title:  "Beautiful Days at the Movies - Javascript algorithm problem"
+title:  "Beautiful Days at the Movies - JavaScript algorithm problem"
 categories: hackerrank
 excerpt : Found this problem on hackerrank and it seemed interesting.
-This problem required to implement for loop, reverse an Integer and also use javascript Math methods.
+This problem required to implement for loop, reverse an Integer and also use JavaScript Math methods.
 While solving this problem, I learned and got my way through return statement, function chaining and modularising my code.
 ---

 ### Beautiful days at the movies - HackerRank problem.